 What is Chelation Therapy?

-Chelation therapy has been around since the 1940’s.
+Chelation (pronounced: key-lay-shun) therapy has been around since the 1940’s.
 It consists of an intravenous infusion of a “chelating” compound, commonly EDTA – although other chelating agents can be used.

 What is a Chelating Agent?

-A chelating (pronounced key – lating) agent is a compound that has two or more groups attached to it that can bind minerals.
+A chelating agent is a compound that has two or more groups attached to it that can bind minerals.
 The word comes from the Greek “chela” which means the claw of a lobster.
-Chelating agents bind minerals strongly so that once a mineral ion is held by these groups (negatively charged) it is not released again into the body and is excreted in the urine.
+Chelating agents create strong bonds to metals and minerals so that once a mineral ion is held by these (negatively charged) groups, it is not re-released into the body and is instead excreted in urine.
 Chelating agents are used to remove all types of ions from the body – including heavy metals, aluminum, magnesium and calcium.
 The primary use of chelation therapy is the removal of calcium from blood vessel walls, although other minerals are also removed in the process.

 Who can benefit from Chelation Therapy?

-Chelation therapy is used to treat arteriosclerosis of the arteries – plaque removal, in which calcium is found.
+Chelation therapy is used to treat arteriosclerosis of the arteries – removal of calcium-containing plaque.
 This may help in some types of cardiovascular disease, cerebrovascular disease (strokes) and high blood pressure.
 Intermittent claudication – when due to arteriosclerosis can also be significantly improved.
 It may also be helpful in some cases of vascular complications of diabetes.
 Chelation therapy can be useful in the treatment of heavy metal toxicity due to mercury, lead, cadmium, nickel, aluminum and other toxic metals.